Testing Viability of Benchmark Dark Matter Models for the Galactic Center Excess: Results

 Allowing an annihilation cross section modestly lower than the canonical thermal relic cross section--which might still produce the correct thermal relic density, due to a modified cosmological history or the presence of additional annihilation channels--weakens the CMB constraint and marginally relaxes the direct detection limit.
 Nevertheless, the allowed parameter region remains essentially unchanged.

-Note that when $m_{Z'}\lesssim300$ MeV, the annihilation might in any case have difficulty matching the GCE spectra (here the appropriate degrees of freedom are pions instead of quarks, due to the QCD phase transition \cite{Guenther:2020jwe}).
-However, from Fig. \ref{fig:hypercharge-result}, the allowed phase space already requires $m_{Z'}>300$ MeV due to the direct detection constraint, so we do not consider this regime in detail, but we show the full parameter space for completeness.
+Note that when $m_{Z'}\ll m_\chi$, the annihilation might in any case have difficulty matching the GCE spectrum (and certainly once $m_{Z'} \lesssim 300$ MeV, our assumption that quarks are the appropriate final-state degrees of freedom will break down, due to the QCD phase transition \cite{Guenther:2020jwe}).
+However, from Fig. \ref{fig:hypercharge-result}, small values of $m_{Z'}$ are already strongly constrained by direct detection (and in particular the whole region with $m_{Z'} \lesssim 300$ MeV is excluded; we show it only for completeness).
+While the GCE spectrum has significant uncertainties, Ref.~\cite{hooper_systematic_2020} found that the region with $m_{Z'}$ not too much smaller than $m_\chi$ provided the best fit to the gamma-ray data; this region is also the least constrained by terrestrial experiments.